 Investigators at the National Cancer Institute (NCI) have developed novel T-cell Receptors (TCRs) that target EBV-LMP2 for the treatment of EBV-LMP2-positive lymphomas and solid tumors.
 These novel TCRs recognize and target EBV-LMP2 and induce cell cytolysis of cancer cells in vitro.
 Importantly, these TCRs have a high specificity in targeting the EBV-LMP2 antigen without negative cross-reactivity to other human peptides.
 These TCRs have also shown potent targeting and cytolytic activity in various tumor cell models, strongly supporting that these candidates may be further developed as therapeutics.

-NCI’s Experimental Transplantation and Immunotherapy Branch is seeking parties interested in licensing and/or co-development research collaboration of this technology for commercialization in the field of cancer therapeutics.
+NCI’s Experimental Transplantation and Immunotherapy Branch is seeking parties interested in licensing of this technology for commercialization in the field of cancer therapeutics.

 - Therapeutic use against a number of cancers including, but not limited to, epithelial cancers (e.g., nasopharyngeal and gastric cancer), lymphomas, and solid tumors